CORRECTIONS, 2/20/2009

 Monday's Mike Patrick Bizarre Disaster Roundup reported that the ESPN personality was discovered near death in his home by College Football Primetime colleague Holly Rowe after being nearly suffocated under a toppled ceiling-high stack of Cat Fancy magazines.
 It was Patrick's on-air partner Todd Blackledge who found him and alerted the authorities.
 We regret the error.

-In an article on the abrupt departure of defensive lineman Kellen Heard from the Texas A&M football program, one of our columnists referred to Heard as being "fatter and uglier than a C-130 cargo plane."
+from the Texas A&M football program, one of our columnists referred to Heard as being "fatter and uglier than a C-130 cargo plane."
 The airplane's manufacturer, Lockheed Martin, objected to this description, informing us that the C-130's fuselage width of 14 feet 3 inches is still several inches wider than Heard, further pointing out that "the C-130 family has more than 50 years of service to air forces around the globe in defense of freedom and democracy, and has never, to the best of our knowledge, been involved in any egregious late hits on freshman quarterbacks."
 We apologize to the Lockheed Martin Corporation for the mischaracterization of their fine product.

 Our "Before They Were Coaches" feature on Tuesday incorrectly identified Florida defensive coordinator Charlie Strong as "the 10th Wu-Tang" based on his appearance as a backup vocalist on Wu-Tang Clan's 1993 debut Enter the Wu-Tang (36 Chambers).
 Strong was never an "official" member of Wu-Tang but did release a pair of solo albums under the name Chuck Flex, one of which, Chuck Flex the Electric Sorcerer, was produced by Wu-Tang founder RZA.
 We apologize for the error and extend our thanks to RZA and the University of Florida Athletic Department for the clarification.